 > smol main.s codegen --workers 1 ββββββββββ 7/7 files 27ms compile --back gcc --runtime std/runtime/auto.h 68ms running tests/unit/tutorial/hello πΉ https://github.com/maniospas/smol πΉ single threaded 6 6.000000

-Behind the scenes, smoΞ» makes sure that union usage is safe and the right code runs depending on which variant you are using; new functions immediately check if they can work for all variations of union members to report errors early.
+Unions are secure as, behind the scenes, functions check if they can work for all variations of union members to report errors early.

 Unions let use overload function names (like print) by dynamically